External Resources, Support and Webinars

 ALVA (the Association of Leading Visitor Attractions) has published a webinar about learning lessons from attractions that have already reopened.
 It covers topics including managing crowds and hygiene.

-The British Chambers of Commerce (BCC) has launched the Coronavirus Hub to bring together sources of support and information.
+The British Chambers of Commerce (BCC) Coronavirus Hub brings together sources of support and information.

 The Business Disability Forum has published information to help employers support disabled employees to return to work as lockdown restrictions are relaxed.